 - Partner with Network Operations to oversee practice clinical program and ensure quality care, productivity, patient satisfaction, efficiency, etc.

 - Lead quality assurance and quality improvement activities for the practice in order to continuously raise the standard of care

-- Identify clinical staffing needs and assist with recruitment
+- Identify clinical staffing needs and serve as physician lead for recruitment activities

 - Ensure appropriate physician behavior, competence, and fitness for duty

 - Address issues related to patient complaints and grievances

 - Schedule regular meetings with physicians in the practice to address performance and practice goals, issues, etc

 - Develop and promote appropriate medical educational activities within the practice